 Approved on July 28, 2010, by the Centers for Medicare and Medicaid Services (CMS), Gateway to Better Health provides up to $30 million annually in funding for primary and specialty care as well as other outpatient services.
 The program was designed to provide uninsured patients a bridge in care until they were able to enroll in health insurance coverage options available through the Affordable Care Act.

 The State of Missouri has received an extension of its successful “Gateway to Better Health” (Gateway) Pilot Program from the Centers for Medicare and Medicaid Services (CMS).
 Gateway provides primary, specialty and urgent care coverage to uninsured adults in St. Louis City and County, aged 19-64, through a network of community providers and is sponsored by the Missouri Department of Social Services in partnership with the St. Louis Regional Health Commission.
-The extension of the Pilot Program will preserve up to $30 million in annual funding for community health care in St. Louis’ urban core.
-These funds will assist in providing a bridge for safety net providers and uninsured patients to coverage options until Medicaid expands in Missouri.
+The extension of the Pilot Program will preserve up to $30 million in annual funding for community healthcare in St. Louis’ urban core.
+These funds will assist in providing a bridge for safety net providers and uninsured patients to coverage until long-term options are developed for Missouri.

-The funds provided by the Demonstration Project will be used to provide outpatient coverage for eligible individuals in St. Louis City and County.
-These funds represent about 20 percent of the total budget for community health centers operating in St. Louis.
+Through 2015, the funds provided by the Demonstration Project will be used to provide outpatient coverage for eligible individuals in St. Louis City and County.
 With the approval of the Demonstration Project extension, the Commission will continue working with its partners to ensure Gateway members maintain access to quality primary and specialty care services in the St. Louis region.